philipp-spiess/philipp-spiess.github.io/content/blog/scheduling-in-react/index.md

   - `Low` (10s timeout) for tasks that can be deferred but must still complete eventually (e.g. an analytics ping).
   - `Idle` (no timeout) for tasks that do not have to run at all. (e.g. hidden off-screen content).

   The timeouts for each priority level are necessary to make sure that lower priority work still runs even if we have so much higher priority work to do, that the higher priority work could run continuously.
-In scheduling algorithms, this problem is refereed to as [starvation](<https://en.wikipedia.org/wiki/Starvation_(computer_science)>).
+In scheduling algorithms, this problem is referred to as [starvation](<https://en.wikipedia.org/wiki/Starvation_(computer_science)>).
 The timeouts give us the guarantee that every scheduled task will eventually run.
 For example we won't miss a single analytics ping even if we have ongoing animations in our app.

   ➡️ With this feature, we're can run tasks with different importance.